Tales of Daavas: Hero’s Dawn

 “It would probably be the least of things to happen since the fall of the Old Empire, at any rate with the way most of them live they will thank us for an extra few weeks wouldn’t you?”
 Granitous said he then looked at Sea’a Ventrus.
 “When will we exact retribution upon the Dark Elves?
-It has been fifty-thousand years since they have rebelled.”
+It has been two-thousand years since they have rebelled.”
 She said, talking an obviously angry tone.
 “I’m getting to that.”
 Said Granitous annoyed at Sea’a Ventrus’s inpatients.

 “And how will they be tested?”
 Asked Sea’a Ventrus in curiosity.
 “Once again, I must point out that Delphi’s prophecies have, and most likely will always be vague.
 So I do not know what the tests are, but Delphi will provide further details when the time comes.
 And knowing Delphi’s prophecies, it will probably be a disaster for all those caught in the crossfire.”

 By the time the meeting was over, it was dawn, So-Lar Aris continued with his duty to provided light to the Shards.
 Granitous looked out from the divine home of the gods, Jur’esis, at Daavas’s shattered remains, the ancient memories of the Chaos War flooded through his mind.
-When the Elves all but enslaved mankind, and Okil broke the world, which according to him ‘just to see what will happen.’
-As punishment for this, Granitous and Fa’high turned him into a walrus until he admitted the entire thing was his fault, this did stop Okil from being a general nuisance however.
+When the Elves all but enslaved mankind, and Okil broke the world, which according to him was ‘just to see what will happen.’
+As punishment for this, Granitous and Fa’high turned him into a walrus until he admitted the entire thing was his fault.
+This did not stop Okil from being a general nuisance however.

 As Granitous looked out over the Shards, he did not notice his sister from behind.
 Fa’high had long blue hair, with blotches of white that looked like clouds in it.
 “Granitous?
 Are you alright?”
 She asked, startling her brother.
-“Fine Fa’high,” he said half lying, “just… I can’t help but feel more concern about this prophecy then joy.
+“Fine Fa’high,” he said half lying, “just… I can’t help but feel more concern about this prophecy than joy.
 You remember what happened the last time one of Delphi’s prophesies came to pass; the Dwarves still haven’t recovered from the War of Bacon!”
-Granitous explained; referring to the latest conflict that the Dwarves were forced into fighting, giant monsters made from raw bacon that terrorized Primaris for months roughly two-hundred years ago.
+Granitous explained; referring to the latest conflict that the Dwarves were forced into fighting, giant monsters made from raw bacon that terrorized Primaris for months almost twenty years ago.

 In the end, Valkyrie was canonized as a Saint by the gods, and the city of St. Valkyrie was named in honor of her.
-(Which was actually a good thing because she originally going to call the city Uncie Dave’s Pancake Lodge for some very weird reason) And from that day onward, the city was a gleaming light for Primaris.
+(Which was actually a good thing because she was originally going to call the city ‘Uncie Dave’s Pancake Lodge’ for some very weird reason) And from that day onward, the city was a gleaming light for Primaris.

-Anyway, Granitous looked to the image of St. Valkyrie, and then back the hologram like representation of Daavas’s Shards, and then back to Delphi to sneer at her more.
+Anyway, Granitous looked to the image of St. Valkyrie, and then back to the hologram like representation of Daavas’s Shards, and then back to Delphi to sneer at her more.
 “You are saying that the only way to restore Daavas is to allow St. Valkyrie to…’ he swallowed down a mouthful of bile as he continued, “be destroyed?”

 Fa’high stood beside her brother as they both looked over the shattered remains of Daavas.
 Primaris was the only place where the sun gods light shone that the two siblings could see.
 “I know you don’t want St. Valkyrie to suffer.”
 She said, doing her absolute best to make her brother feel better about the situation.
 “I would have it that Daavas be restored, without bloodshed, and without having to listen to Delphi on when to act.
 Were it my choice Elv-A’dan would have had no reason to leave us, Ordfentris would still be alive, and I wouldn’t have the Dwarves on a witch hunt for Okil for what he did!
 Moreover, you and I wouldn’t be trying to rule in mothers place, badly I might add!”
-Said Granitous barley repressing his rapidly changing emotions.
+Granitous said barley repressing his rapidly changing emotions.

 “Look, we managed to keep things together despite mother being gone, and the others being kind of stupid, crazy, lazy, weird, and… did I leave anything out?”
 Granitous just shook his head.
 “Still, we managed to keep things together, despite what the other gods do against our will, the Outsiders medaling, Okil’s random pranks, and the appearance of Thanatos, so we can go through with St. Valkyrie.”

 “Fa’high?”
-Asked Granitous as they both gazed over Primaris.
+Granitous asked as they both gazed over Primaris.
 “Yeah?”

 “Do you think it will finally end?”